 DECATHLON's watersports brand provides great tips for all types of sailing (yacht sailing, dinghy, catamaran, windsurfing…) practices

-Choosing a windsurfing harness should be based on three criteria: your level, the type of windsurfing you do, your build and the strength of the wind.
+Your choice of windsurf rig should be based on three criteria: the type of windsurfing you do, your build and the strength of the wind.